mehdi-fathi/eloquent-filter/README.md

         'enabled' => env('EloquentFilter_ENABLED', true),

-- Eloquent Filter recognizes every params of query string to pass it.
+- Eloquent Filter recognizes every param of query string to pass it.
-Maybe you have a query string which you don't want recognizes by Eloquent Filter.
+Maybe you have a query string that you don't want recognize by Eloquent Filter.
 You can using of `ignoreRequest` for his purpose.
 But we have clean solution to this problem.
-You can set param request_filter_key in config file.
+You can set param request_filter_key in the config file.
 Therefore every query string will recognize by request_filter_key param.

         'request_filter_key' => '', // filter

-For example if you set `'request_filter_key' => 'filter',` that Eloquent Filter recognizes `filter` query string.
+For example, if you set `'request_filter_key' => 'filter',` that Eloquent Filter recognizes `filter` query string.

 `
 /users/list?filter[email]=mehdifathi.developer@gmail.com`

-- You can disable/enable custom detection of Eloquent Filter in config file (eloquentFilter.php).
+- You can disable/enable custom detection of Eloquent Filter in the config file (eloquentFilter.php).

         'enabled_custom_detection' => env('EloquentFilter_Custom_Detection_ENABLED', true),